jurtasun/rcds_nextflow_intro/README.md

 ### Setup

-We will be working with Visual Studio Code / Gitpod as main editors.
+We will be working with the terminal of Linux OS, Visual Studio Code as main editor, and Nextflow.
-Although recommended, they do not need to be installed in your local computers, since we will use Codespaces provided by Github, which already implement an interface ready to program an execute the code.
+Although recommended, they do not need to be installed in your local computer, since we will use `Codespaces` provided by Github, which already implement an interface ready to program an execute the code.

 ### Getting Started